Please read this page and download the Walker Checklist, even if you've done the walk before.

 Walk start arrival and safety instructions

-When started you head for the first checkpoint at Grasmere (10m) where you will be required to swipe your electronic tag.
+When started you head for the first checkpoint at Grasmere (7.5 m) where you will be required to swipe your electronic tag.
 You do not have to keep with your team, as each participant is independent after the start.
 If you are suffering from blisters, be sensible and only walk as far as you are able without causing unnecessary hardship.
 If you find that you have had enough, try to reach the nearest or next checkpoint, where you will be signed off.
 Be aware that support vehicles have a difficult task as the walk progresses, as 6 or 7 miles can easily divide members of a team.
 If it starts to rain, somebody will get wet if protective clothing is carried in the car.
 If the weather is changeable, light rainwear can easily be carried.

 Refreshments & litter